Hello Softball Players!

 What does my fee cover?

-There are a lot of expenses to operate a league of our size, but here are some of the things that you receive for your fee: 2 preseason games, 25 regular season games and at least 2 playoff games; a portion of the cost for each player at the league banquet; field use and maintenance; uniforms for players and umpires; and equipment.
-If you just took the number of games you play, the cost is $3.45 per game not counting the other benefits.
+There are a lot of expenses to operate a league of our size, but here are some of the things that you receive for your fee: 2 preseason games, 26 regular season games and at least 2 post season games; a portion of the cost for each player at the league banquet; field use and maintenance; uniforms for players and umpires; and equipment.
+If you just took the number of games you play, the cost is $5.00 per game not counting the other benefits.
 The friendship is priceless.